2023–24 Swiss Cup

 The 2023–24 Swiss Cup, or Schweizer Pokal, was the 99th season of Switzerland's annual football cup competition.
 It featured 64 teams from the first to the eight tier of the Swiss football league.
 The first round was played from 18 to 20 August 2023.
 The final took place on 2 June 2024.

-Young Boys were the reigning Cup champion.
-The winner qualified for the third qualifying round of the 2024–25 UEFA Europa League.
+Young Boys were the reigning Cup champion, but lost in the quarter-finals to FC Sion.
+As the winners, Servette qualified for the third qualifying round of the 2024–25 UEFA Europa League.

 Participating teams

 64 teams participate in the Swiss Cup.
 They come from across the three levels of the Swiss football pyramid: